OcelotBabou/Quartz/content/8-NPC/Gods/New Gods/Adh-Moir.md

 ## Relationships

-- **Allies**: Unknown
+**Family**:
+- **[[Dorna]]**: Father, little is known about Adh-Moir's relation with his supposed father.
+Not much is known about any of Adh-Moir's relationships though.
-- **Rivals/Enemies**: Paysius, Entropy
+**Rivals/Enemies**:
+- [[Paysius]], Adh-Moir views his interactions with Paysius more as a diversion than a rivalry.
+He takes a certain pleasure in toying with the Vice of Arrogance, often belittling and provoking him at every turn to showcase his superiority.
+- Entropy, Adh-Moir remains enigmatic about his true adversary but he has on rare occasion mentioned that Entropy is the only entity he truly considers a threat in the cosmos.
-- **Attitude towards Mortals**: Views them with a playful detachment, enjoying the drama of their fortunes and misfortunes as if they were pieces in a game.
+**Attitude towards Mortals**: Views them with a playful detachment, enjoying the drama of their fortunes and misfortunes as if they were pieces in a game.

 ## Mythology and Worship